Venezuelan crisis of 1895: Arbitration

 Venezuela's senior counsel was former US President Benjamin Harrison, assisted by Severo Mallet-Prevost, Benjamin F. Tracy, James R. Soley, and José María Rojas.
+The country had been represented by James J. Storrow until his unexpected death on 15 April 1897.
 Britain was represented by its Attorney General, Richard Webster, assisted by Robert Reid, George Askwith and Sidney Rowlatt, with Sir Frederick Pollock preparing the original outline of Britain's argument.
 The parties had eight months to prepare their case, another four months to reply to the other party's case, and another three months for the final printed case.
 The final arguments were submitted in December 1898, with the total evidence and testimony amounting to 23 volumes.

 Britain's key argument was that prior to Venezuela's independence, Spain had not taken effective possession of the disputed territory and said that the local Indians had had alliances with the Dutch, which gave them a sphere of influence that the British acquired in 1814.
 After fifty-five days of hearings, the arbitrators retired for six days.
 The American arbitrators found the British argument preposterous since American Indians had never been considered to have any sovereignty.
 However, the British had the advantage that Martens wanted a unanimous decision, and the British threatened to ignore the award if it did not suit them.
 They were also able to argue a loss of equity since under the terms of the treaty lands occupied for 50 years would receive title, and a number of British gold mines would be narrowly lost to that cutoff if their lands were awarded to Venezuela.

+With the Treaty of Washington, Great Britain and Venezuela both agreed that the arbitral ruling in Paris would be a "full, perfect, and final settlement" (Article XIII) to the border dispute.